 Plus, with nearly 1.4 million residents, Oklahoma City’s buzzing neighborhoods offer an array of social interactions with its hospitable citizens.
 Not to mention that type of population offers a multitude of cultural, and entertainment options.

 If you’re moving to Oklahoma City, the nightlife and amenities won’t disappoint you.
 For instance the Bricktown Canal.
 It’s a local favorite spot with boating and canal-side activities galore.
 If boat rides aren’t your thing, you can take a tour of the area on a horse-drawn carriage ride.

-It comes as a surprise to many who’ve never visited the city, but OKC is actually full of culture.
-From the National Cowboy & Western Heritage Museum to the Oklahoma Hall of Fame, there’s plenty to see and learn in Oklahoma City.
-At the Hall of Fame, you’ll learn that many famous people got their starts in the Sooner State, including aviation innovator Wiley Post, BMX biker Mat Hoffman and singer Reba McEntire.
-Speaking of the state’s musical history, take a trip to OKC’s American Banjo Museum; you’ll learn about the surprisingly extensive history of the banjo, starting in Africa and evolving through bluegrass, jazz and other musical movements.
+It comes as a surprise to many who’ve never visited the city, but it is actually full of culture.
+At the Oklahoma Hall of Fame, you’ll learn that many people got their start here.
+Including aviation innovator Wiley Post, BMX biker Mat Hoffman, and singer Reba McEntire.
+Speaking of the state’s musical history, you should also take a trip to the American Banjo Museum!

-There are a plethora of career choices in the Sooner State, U.S. News & World Report pointed out.
-Some areas with plenty of opportunities include aviation, health care and energy.
-OKC’s neighbor, Midwest City, is home to Tinker Air Force Base, with more than 26,000 military and civilian employees.
+There are many career choices in Oklahoma City.
+Some areas with plenty of opportunities include aviation, health care, and energy.
+Oklahoma City’s neighbor, Midwest City, is home to Tinker Air Force Base, with more than 26,000 military and civilian employees.